chasdabigone/Custody-Free-Quipuswap-Wrapper/README.md

 ## Instructions for use

-This project was created using [SmartPy](https://smartpy.io) and requires the SmartPy CLI to interact
+This project was created using [SmartPy 0.12](https://smartpy.io) and requires the SmartPy CLI to interact

 Set the addresses in `common/addresses.py`, compile, and deploy.